lag13/git-experimenting/README.md

 Or more specifically, does circleci use git with the lfs extension?

 The answer is yes, circleci does use git with the lfs extension.
-Actually, I'm not sure.
+More specifically `Ubuntu 14.04 (Trusty)` has git lfs, `Ubuntu 12.04 (Precise)` does not.